NeurIPS 2025 Workshop on Constrained Optimization for Machine Learning

 Please note the following requirements:

-• Submissions must be original work in progress not previously published in peer-reviewed conferences or journals.
-Work presented at prior non-archival workshops is allowed.
+• Submissions must be original work in progress not previously published in peer-reviewed conferences or journals (see Dual Submissions and Previously Published Work below for details).

 • At least one author is expected to attend the workshop in person, and we encourage all authors to participate.